JonLatane/jonline/README.md

 ```

 That's it!
 You're up and running, although again, *it's an unsecured instance* where ***passwords and auth tokens will be sent in plain text***.
 Get that thing secured before you go telling people to use it!

+#### Pointing a domain at your deployment
+Before you can secure with LetsEncrypt, you need to point a domain at your Jonline instance's IP.
+Again, you can get the IP with `make deploy_be_get_external_ip`, and create your DNS records with your DNS provider.
+If you're choosing a DNS provider, it's worth noting that [I recommend DigitalOcean DNS (sponsored link)](https://m.do.co/c/1eaa3f9e536c) and Jonline has scripts for it.
+However, any [Cert-Manager](http://cert-manager.io) supported DNS provider (for the LetsEncrypt dns01 challenge) should be pretty easy to set up.

+Continue to the next section for more info about setting up encryption and its relation to your DNS provider.

 #### Securing your deployment
 Jonline uses 🐕💩EZ, boring normal TLS certificate management to negotiate trust around its decentralized social network.
 If you're using DigitalOcean DNS you can be setup in a few minutes.